Marijuana Growing & Seed Germination

 Stress, any form of stress, makes that more male individuals will originate from seed.
 Even the taking of cuttings from female plants may produce male or hermaphrodite cuttings.

-To optimize the result, changes in one or more of the above-mentioned environmental factors for a certain period during growth, may be applied.
+To optimize the result, changes in one or more of the above-mentioned environmental factors for a certain period during growth may be applied.
 During this time these environmental factors will deviate from the standard growing system for maximum harvest and quality, as described in nursery literature.

 SEEDLINGS AND NEWLY-ROOTED CUTTINGS

-Treat with NO-DAMP or other mild fungicide.
+Treat with NO-DAMP or other mild fungicides.
 Be sure roots are already wet before root-drench treatment: NO-DAMP contains alcohol that could damage dry roots or unrooted cuttings.
 Treat plants once a week until plants recover.

-VIGOROUS PLANTS – GREEN GROWTH (no flowers or crop on plant) Spray top-growth well with SAFER’S GARDEN FUNGICIDE
+VIGOROUS PLANTS – GREEN GROWTH (no flowers or crop on the plant) Spray top-growth well with SAFER’S GARDEN FUNGICIDE

 Wet all leaves until liquid runs off leaves.